-“It will not only augment bilateral cooperation manifold but also compliment efforts for meaningful implementation of SAFTA,”
+“It will not only augment bilateral cooperation manifold but also compliment efforts for meaningful implementation of SAFTA,” he said.

 Mr Sahney said that enhanced economic cooperation will help bring both nations closer, adding: “It is a very positive gesture showed by the Government of India and will give Pakistani enterprises an ample opportunity to make investment in almost all sectors.”

 He hoped that both governments will soon announce flexible visa regime to further bilateral economic cooperation in the region.